M-Valentino/Anonymous-chat-app/README.md

 # Real-Time Chat Application with Django Channels

 ## Overview
 This is a real-time chat application built using Django Channels and WebSockets.
 Users can chat with their friends anonymously by creating or joining a chat room using a room code.
+This repo is a fork from another chat app created by [NancyAanchal](https://github.com/NancyAanchal/Anonymous-chat-app).

 ## Features